BASC Recreational Youth Soccer

 Match Officials: All matches are to be officiated by a center referee.

-Coaching: All persons coaching BASC players must be registered with the club and have an approved background check.
-Only registered/approved coaches, assistant coaches, trainers and managers may coach games or participate with players during team activities practice.
-Coaches are only permitted on the field with the referee’s permission at a stoppage of play.
+Coaching: All persons coaching BASC players must be registered with a club and have an approved background check.
+Coaches are only permitted on the field with the referee's permission at a stoppage of play.

 Medical Devices: All medical devices (casts, supports, braces, etc) are subject to the approval of the referee with respect to player safety.
-Players with medical devices should have them padded in advance of the game and check in with the referee or at the HQ building prior to the match for approval.
+Players with medical devices should have them padded in advance of the game and check in with the referee prior to the match for approval.